 - TimeSplitters: Future Perfect plays this for laughs - in one level Cortez and Harry Tipper are trapped in a room filling with green gas, and Tipper comments that green gas is the worst kind.

 - In role-playing games with item icons Health potions are often bright red and Mana potions are often bright blue.
 Poison is green, or if it's particularly deadly, black.
 Some games may choose other colors.
 Other types of potions and elixirs come in all manner of colors and shades as well.

 - The chemistry set in The Sims yields potions of various bright colours.

-- In Episode One, the Citadel's Reactor Core glows blue because of what we can only assume is Cherenkov radiation.
+- In Half-Life 2: Episode One, the Citadel's Reactor Core glows blue because of what we can only assume is Cherenkov radiation.
 However, it is neither a fusion nor a fission reactor; it was built by Starfish Aliens from Another Dimension and generates dark energy, so any assumptions regarding its mechanics are pointless.

 - This trope is played straight and averted in Borderlands.
 Corrosive elemental weapons and effects are day-glow green, including the expectorants of Spitter Skags.
 On the other hand, the obviously acidic projectiles from the Soldier, King and Queen Spiderants are clear fluid in a gel envelope.

 - Lost Pig: "Mysterious bubbling liquids in strangely shaped glassware is the heart of alchemy."

 - According to Tom Siddell's Rant for Gunnerkrigg Court, "...I hereby declare that antigravity is purple and glowy."